datamindedbe/academy_git/content/resources/exercise_1/README.md

-# Dataminded Academy - Introduction to Git
+# Data Minded Academy - Introduction to Git
 ## Exercise 1 - First commit

 In this exercise you will have to use the most fundamental `git` commands.
 The tasks are the following: